ismaelxyz/hana/DOCUMENTATION.md

 Welcome to *hana*!
-Hana is a dynamically-typed interpreted language, built upon minimalist philosophy, it's inspired by Pascal, Ruby and Javascript, and it's fairly fast and lightweight.
+Hana is a dynamically-typed interpreted language, built upon minimalist philosophy, it's inspired by Pascal, Ruby and Lua, and it's fairly fast and lightweight.
 Enjoy your stay in Hana!

 For documentation on the module, see [docs.rs](https://docs.rs/haru/latest/haru/).